I, Borg: Reception

 The episode aired during the week commencing May 10, 1992, in broadcast syndication.
 According to Nielsen Media Research, it received ratings of 12.8 percent.
 This means that it was watched by 12.8 percent of all households watching television during its timeslot.
 When broadcast it was the seventh most watched episode of the season, behind both parts of "Unification", "A Matter of Time", "Power Play", "Cause and Effect" and "The Game".

-Keith DeCandido in his review for Tor.com gave the episode a score of 8 out of 10, and described Goldberg's appearance as "particularly good", while Del Arco was said to be "spectacular" in his "subtle, powerful performance".
-DeCandido criticised the "defanging" of the Borg, but understood why the writers took the approach they did as a near-unstoppable enemy is difficult to write for.
-He praised the characterisations, specifically for Crusher, and added "it’s never a bad thing when TNG actually remembers its character continuity".
+Keith DeCandido in his review for Tor.com gave the episode a score of eight out of ten, and described Goldberg's appearance as "particularly good", while Del Arco was said to be "spectacular" in his "subtle, powerful performance".
+DeCandido criticised the "defanging" of the Borg, but understood why the writers took the approach they did, as a near-unstoppable enemy is difficult to write for.
+He praised the characterisations, specifically for Crusher, and added that "it’s never a bad thing when TNG actually remembers its character continuity".
 James Van Hise, in his book The Complete Trek: The Next Generation, said that the episode "enriched the creative tapestry of the series" and gave the writers a number of possibilities for following it up.

 Zack Handlen gave "I, Borg" a grade of A− in his review for The A.V.
 Club, and while he was disappointed that the Borg were made less "nightmarish", the question of genocide that hung over the episode and the expansion of potential story ideas from the plot made it worth it.

 In a SyFy review of 25 greatest science fiction episodes between 1992 and 2017, "I, Borg" was the only Star Trek episode selected, although this excluded any episodes before 1993 or so.

 Empire ranked this the 34th best out of the top 50 episodes of the 700 plus Star Trek television episodes.

 Screen Rant ranked "I, Borg" the sixth best episode of Star Trek: The Next Generation.
 Variety ranked it as the 13th best episode of Star Trek: The Next Generation.
 The Hollywood Reporter ranked it among a top twenty five episodes of Star Trek: The Next Generation.
 Sven Harvey included "I, Borg" in a list of 25 "must watch" episodes of the series compiled for Den of Geek, describing it as "a wonderfully written and executed episode which lays a path for later developments".

 Newsweek noted this episode for emergence of independent identity, and of empathy and forgiveness.
-They remark, "As the Borg, cut off from the collective mind, begins to recognize itself as an individual, so do Picard and Guinan."'
+They remarked: "As the Borg, cut off from the collective mind, begins to recognize itself as an individual, so do Picard and Guinan."'

 Forbes noted this episode as exploring the implications of advanced technology, showing how an isolated Borg alien must learn how to be an individual.'

 Den of Geek ranked Jonathan Del Arco as in Star Trek: The Next Generation as one of the top ten guest star roles on Star Trek: The Next Generation.
 He appears in the role of Third of Five (i.e. Hugh), in "I, Borg" and "Descent, Part II".